jackfrancisdalton/ReactSearchBar/README.md

 ### Optional Props
+The following properties are not required, but allow you to configure the component to meet your applications needs.

 #### customresultDOM
 If you require a custom DOM for your display result you can pass your custom react component into this optional property